thanadetch/cu-data-science-conclusion/self-study-on-deep-learning-2/1_Time_series_forecasting_DataInGD.md

 ## How to use PyTorch LSTMs/GRUs for time series regression
-We aim to forcast stock price value by using LSTM with Pytorch.

 ### 1. **Describing Models, Hardware Requirements, Data Statistics, Learning Curves, Metrics, and Finetuning Techniques**